 - FHA loan programs require a 3.5% down payment on a home purchase where a conventional loan will require a minimum of 5% down payment

 - Many first time home buyers lack the down payment required for a home purchase so gift funds are accepted

 - For example, borrowers who are a recently married couple and spent thousands of dollars on their wedding but both spouses have plenty of income to make their new mortgage payment but do not have the down payment for home purchase are able to get gift funds from family

-- Parents, in-laws, grand parents, or relatives can gift borrowers for down payment on home purchase as long as the gift funds are sourced and documented
+- Parents, in-laws, grandparents, or relatives can gift borrowers for the down payment on a home purchase as long as the gift funds are sourced and documented

-- A gift letter from the donor is signed and dated and stated that the gift funds is not a loan and does not have to be paid back
+A gift letter from the donor is signed and dated and stated that the gift funds are not a loan and does not have to be paid back.